Mummy guilt, it really does come with the day job. I’m having a rare day off (to myself) and I am already feeling guilty.

 He stands looking at me with a sad face that has feed me written all over it.
 He then clings like a koala to my leg before his key worker scoops him up in her arms.
 I wave at him and he breaks down in tears.
 Why today!
 It’s almost as if he’s checked my Wunderlist app in advance and has an alternate plan.

 I set off out the door with a big sigh hoping that my me-day is going to be worth all this.
-I fail to relax as I get on the bus to town.
-I click on my work email again and then RT a few items before moving on to another social media channel.
+I fail to relax getting on the bus to town and click on my work email again.
+Following this, I RT a few items before moving on to another social media channel.

 8. The guilt of seeing other mums out with their tots